Ahtesham18112011/RTL_workshop/Day_1/README.md

 **This day is divide into the following parts:**

-## 1. Introduction to open-source simulator iverilog
+## 1. Introduction to open-source simulator: iverilog

 #### Simulator
 A simulator is a software tool used to test the functionality of a digital circuit design by applying different input stimuli and observing the output behavior.
 It depends on the inputs of the design, and changes according to the inputs.